 Spieker Conic and generalization of Nagel line

-Drag points A, B, C, D or E. Also drag D or E onto the extensions of the sides.
-What do you notice?
+1) Drag points A, B, C, D or E. Also drag D or E onto the extensions of the sides.
+Can you drag until the conic becomes a hyperbola or parabola?

 Read my article A generalization of the Spieker circle and Nagel line

-Michael de Villiers, 9 November 2007, Created with GeoGebra
+Michael de Villiers, first created online 9 November 2007, updated 13 June 2017 with WebSketchpad.